BlockchainCommons/developer-web-site/_pages/ur.md

 1. A standard way to wrap [CBOR-encoded data structures](https://cbor.io/) in a URI.
 2. A standard way to type the data in the URI so that it is self-describing.
-3. A standard way split and sequence longer messages.
+3. A standard way to split and sequence longer messages.
 4. Optimizations for efficiency when URs are presented as QR codes.

 URs allow for the self-identified encoding of a variety of